franzonistefano/thesis-fabric/README.md

 # ReClothes Dapp with Hyperledger Fabric EVM

 # Overview

+> Tips: The working directory must be **`~/go/src/github.com/hyperledger/`** and all the below folders must be placed inside that directory

 The goal of this work is to:
 1. instantiate and install [fabric-chaincode-evm](https://github.com/hyperledger/fabric-chaincode-evm)
 2. run fabproxy, in order to allow communications between client and fabric network